Primary Ovarian Insufficiency (POI)

 Some options include:

-Adoption: This is an important option for young women who have POI.
+Adoption: This is an important option for young people who have POI.
 There are many children who need a home and are adopted by couples who can’t have their own children.

-There is medical treatment for POI so your hormone levels can return to normal.
+There is medical treatment for POI so your hormone levels can be in normal range.
 There are also options available to you if you decide to have children, and new research may offer even more alternatives when you decide to create a family.
 You can live a healthy life with POI.